remia/OpenColorIO/src/OpenColorIO/ACES2.md

     GPU ACES2 - ubo (packed) ~ 41ms for 10 iterations 4K or 4.2ms
     GPU ACES2 - ubo (std140) float array padded to 4 floats ~ 52ms for 10 iterations 4K or 5.2ms

+    GPU ACES2 - USE_SSBO ~ 4.4ms for 10 iterations 4K
+    GPU ACES2 - USE_SSBO + CHROMA_CURVE ~ 3.95ms for 10 iterations 4K
+    GPU ACES2 - USE_TEXTURE ~ 6.5ms for 10 iterations 4K
+    GPU ACES2 - USE_TEXTURE + CHROMA_CURVE ~ 4.8ms for 10 iterations 4K

 1920x1079 viewport  (Marcie)

     GPU ACES1 - DEFAULT - 0.5ms for 10 iterations